New York vacation rental tax guide

 Avalara free tax guides

-Airbnb and Vrbo have changed the way vacationers travel, with many guests choosing to rent private homes rather than book hotels.
-With a bounty of popular destinations including New York City, the Hamptons, and the Adirondacks, the Empire State offers prospective short-term rental hosts the opportunity to bring in extra income.
+With a bounty of popular destinations including New York City, the Hamptons, and the Adirondacks, the Empire State offers ample opportunity for short-term rental (STR) businesses.

-Avalara MyLodgeTax has put together this guide to help you comply with New York short-term rental tax laws.
+Avalara MyLodgeTax put together this guide to help you comply with New York lodging tax laws at the state level.
+Local jurisdictions such as cities or counties may have their own lodging tax rules.
 For more information on the tax rates and jurisdictions that apply to your rental’s specific location, use our lodging tax lookup tool.

-No short-term vacation rental tax guide is a substitute for professional tax advice.
+No lodging rental tax guide is a substitute for professional tax advice.
 Consider this an asset to help you understand and prioritize your vacation rental questions and concerns.
-Questions pertaining to specific situations or out-of-the-ordinary conditions are best solved with a certified tax professional familiar with New York State tax laws.
+Questions pertaining to specific situations or out-of-the-ordinary conditions are best solved with a certified tax professional familiar with New York state tax laws.

 What’s the definition of “short-term rental” in New York State?